 - The headings and subheadings of the certificate policy are primarily recommendations of international standards [RFC 3647] which have been translated into Finnish.
 When interpreting this document, the body of the text takes precedence over the headings. - 2.
-As a general condition, all requirements concerning the certification authority as set out in this certification practice statement must be fulfilled.
+As a general condition, all requirements concerning the certification authority set out in this certificate policy must be fulfilled.